If you upgrade vSphere components separately from View components, you must back up some View data and reinstall some View software.

 Reinstalling Horizon Agent guarantees that the drivers in the virtual machine remain compatible with the other View components.

-Step-by-step instructions for running the Horizon Agent installer appear in Setting Up Desktop and Application Pools in View.
+Step-by-step instructions for running the Horizon Agent installer appear in the Setting Up Virtual Desktops in Horizon 7 document.